lukasgebhard/Nine-Dots-Puzzle/readme.txt

 == Description ==

-This plugin allows visitors of your website to play the famous Nine Dots Puzzle as an interactive 2D app.
+This plugin allows visitors of your website to solve the famous Nine Dots Puzzle as an interactive 2D app.

 = Features =